pg-support/supt-km/docs/4. Processes/c. Post-sale - Check Basecamp for updates/Spark 40 PSU (Hum Issue) - Check Basecamp for updates/PSU requests for Amazon - Check Basecamp for updates.md

-# PSU requests for Amazon- Check Basecamp for updates
+# PSU requests for Amazon - Check Basecamp for updates
 > PSU request from Amazon orders, if verified to be ungrounded.

 ### US